shawnweisfeld/Smart-Video-Portal-Demo/readme.md

     docker run -d -p 2222:8000 <docker-id>/smartvideoportal:v1.0.0
     ```

-1. Push the container to Docker Hub
+1. Push the container to Docker Hub, within a few minutes you should see your changes on your Azure WebApp

     ```bash
     docker push <docker-id>/smartvideoportal:v1.0.0